Skip to Content

 Massage the conditioner through the hair, avoiding the scalp as much as possible.

-When you rinse the conditioner out of your little Black girl’s hair, you don’t have to rinse it completely like with the shampoo.
+When you rinse the conditioner out of your little Black girl’s hair, rinse it out completely.

 Step 5: Detangle and style the hair.

-• Separate each section by hand before combing through the pieces.
-Start at the bottom of the section of the hair that you’re combing with your wide tooth comb, and grip the piece super tight so that your little girl doesn’t feel like she’s getting her hair ripped out!
+- Comb through each section one at a time by starting at the bottom of the section of the hair that you’re combing with your wide tooth comb.
+Grip the piece super tight so that your little girl doesn’t feel like she’s getting her hair ripped out.

-• Take out the braids, put a little more oil on her hair, and style it.
-Styling is a whole ‘nother blog post, y’all!
+- Take out the braids, put a little more oil on her hair, and style it.

 For more product ideas and to find everything you need to wash a little black girl’s hair, check out this all inclusive, super easy shopping list I created for you!